pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 a usable workflow.
 We need to approach this problem in a systemic way.
-The problem is, we're researchers, and instead of just letting things happen the way most commons happen, we're trying to be informed by those that study commons, such as Ostrom, and attempting to build this thing from the top down.
+The problem is, we're researchers, and instead of just letting things happen the way most commons happen, we're trying to be informed by those that study commons, such as Ostrom, and attempting to build this thing, or at least organize it, deliberately.
+I've often wondered whether or not this is the right approach, but at least I've been able to find some humor in it, since what other group of people on this planet besides researchers would approach solving a problem like this in that way?
-I've thought often how funny this is.
 Someone on the SCWG steering committee has commented that the Scholarly Commons is undertheorized, and one of the participants of this workshop commented that the Scholarly Commons is underpracticed.
 With both I would agree.
 Much of the time we're talking hypothetically, and we really don't know how all this will play out.
 But I